 Yext (YEXT) Dips More Than Broader Markets: What You Should Know

-YEXT will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from YEXT as it approaches its next earnings release.
 On that day, YEXT is projected to report earnings of -$0.12 per share, which would represent a year-over-year decline of 9.09%.
-Our most recent consensus estimate is calling for quarterly revenue of $84.87 million, up 17.27% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $84.87 million, up 17.27% from the prior-year quarter.

 YEXT's full-year Zacks Consensus Estimates are calling for earnings of -$0.44 per share and revenue of $353.58 million.
 These results would represent year-over-year changes of +8.33% and +18.32%, respectively.

-It is also important to note the recent changes to analyst estimates for YEXT.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for YEXT should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-YEXT is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+YEXT currently has a Zacks Rank of #2 (Buy).

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.